microsoft/inshellisense/README.md

 ### Quickstart

-After completing the installation, you can run `is` to start the autocomplete session for your desired shell.
+After completing the installation, run `is doctor` to verify your installation was successful.
+You can run `is` to start the autocomplete session for your desired shell.
 Additionally, inshellisense is also aliased under `inshellisense` after installation.

 ### Shell Plugin